-Planning Policy Constraints Is the site in the Green Belt?
+2. Assessment of Suitability Is the site in the Green Belt?
 Yes / No / Unknown No Is the site allocated for a particular use (e.g. housing / employment) or designated as open space in the adopted and / or emerging Local Plan?
-No Yes / No / Unknown Are there any other relevant planning policies Policy COM2 - Settlement Hierarchy relating to the site?
-Is the site: Greenfield / A mix of greenfield and previously developed land / Previously developed land Greenfield Is the site within, adjacent to or outside the existing built up area?
+No Yes / No / Unknown Are there any other relevant planning policies relating to the site?
+Policy COM2 - Settlement Hierarchy Is the site: Greenfield / A mix of greenfield and previously developed land / Previously developed land Greenfield Is the site within, adjacent to or outside the existing built up area?
 Within / Adjacent to and connected to / Outside and not connected to Adjacent to and connected to the existing built up area Is the site within, adjacent to or outside the existing settlement boundary (if one exists)?
-Adjacent to and connected to the existing settlement

-2. Assessment of Suitability

-Would development of the site result in neighbouring settlements merging into one another?
-No

-Yes / No / Unknown

-Is the size of the site large enough to significantly change the size and character of the existing settlement?
-No

-Yes / No / Unknown
+Within / Adjacent to and connected to / Outside and not connected to Adjacent to and connected to the existing settlement boundary Would development of the site result in neighbouring settlements merging into one another?
+Yes / No / Unknown No Is the size of the site large enough to significantly change the size and character of the existing settlement?
+Yes / No / Unknown No

 3. Assessment of Availability Is the site available for development?
 Yes / No / Unknown Unknown Are there any known legal or ownership problems such as unresolved multiple ownerships, ransom strips, tenancies, or operational requirements of landowners?
 Yes / No / Unknown Unknown Is there a known time frame for availability?
-Available now / 0-5 years / 6-10 years / 11-15 years N/A 4.
-Assessment of Viability Is the site subject to any abnormal costs that could affect viability, such as demolition, land remediation or relocating utilities?
+Available now / 0-5 years / 6-10 years / 11-15 years N/A

+Is the site subject to any abnormal costs that could affect viability, such as demolition, land remediation or relocating utilities?
 What evidence is available to support this judgement?
-Yes / No / Unknown Unknown